-An example of a Saudi Embassy Attestation and Authentication.
+Example of a Saudi Embassy Attestation (now an apostille country).

 What is an embassy authentication?